-While the Center primarily serves undergraduate students, its services are open to all students and graduates of Fairfield.
-Undergraduates are encouraged to familiarize themselves with and use the Center's services prior to senior year, and graduates are always welcomed back.
+While the center primarily serves undergraduate students, its services are open to all students and alumni of Fairfield.
+Undergraduates are encouraged to familiarize themselves with and use the center's services prior to senior year, and alumni are always welcomed back.